 Automation Direct has a powerful simulator with their Do-More PLC.
 It is the Do-More Designer Software.
-This software simulator includes the entire instruction set (Not Just Bit Logic) as well as communication protocols.
+This software simulator includes the instruction set (Not Just a Bit of Logic) and communication protocols.
 It can be downloaded and installed for free from the above link.

 Our PLC learning program will have the following addresses: